 Now you've registered your account, it's time to perform the revival procedure!

-Sign into the frontend with the email address and password you used when registering your account.
-If all your credentials are correct, you should be signed in and have full access to your favourite chat clients once more!
+Sign in with the email address and password you used when registering your account.
+If all your credentials are correct, you should be signed in and have full access to MSN/Windows Live again!
 It's alive!
 It's alive!

 Please note that when installing an MSN/WLM client, I don't recommend checking any other installation boxes, such as the MSN toolbar or the Windows Live Sign-in assistant.
 Just leave the shortcuts option checked.
 It just keeps the clutter down and provides faster access to the client.